Showbiz Kids is showing now on Sky Documentaries.

-Showbiz Kids opens with a startling fact; every year 20,000 child actors audition for roles in Hollywood, with 95% of them not securing any work.
-I ask you for a moment to consider that figure.
-How many of those children are driven by the individual desire for a career?
-And how many are driven by the need to please a parent?.
-These very questions are explored by looking back at the experience of child stars of the past.
-While also dovetailing this within the journey of two young hopefuls today.
+Showbiz Kids opens with a startling fact; every year, 20,000 child actors audition for roles in Hollywood, with 95% of them not securing any work.
+For a moment, consider that figure; how many of those children are driven by the individual desire for a career?
+And how many are guided by the need to please a parent?.
+These questions are explored by looking back at the experience of child stars from the past while also exploring the journey of two young hopefuls today.

-Meanwhile, our two young aspiring stars take differing journeys to success, one slowly giving up her childhood freedom for roles that offer further opportunities.
-While the other realises that drama is simply not for him, preferring comedy.
-But despite the level headed decisions of both the kids and their parents.
-The question remains, who is the child working to impress?
+Winter’s documentary never seeks to provide easy answers to abuse suffered at the heart of the Hollywood system but instead opts to bring these stories into the light.
+Here he reflects on the positive changes made since the 80s in the system while also exploring the new wild-west of social media.
+Meanwhile, we see our two young aspiring stars take differing journeys to success, with one slowly giving up her childhood freedom while the other decides that acting is not for him, and he prefers comedy.
+But despite the level headed decisions of both the kids and their parents, one question remains; who is the child trying to impress?
 Themselves?
 Their parents?
 Or the adults in suits who control their worth?

-Of course, these questions are in no way a criticism of the child.
-Or, a condemnation of children in film and TV, after all without kids on-screen our world would be a dull place.
-But I can’t help but feel that the system would improve if every child actor had a mentor who had been through the same experiences as them.
-A safety net of support not attached to the production or their parents.
-Ultimately allowing kids in the spotlight to ask upfront and honest questions and receive clear, and unbiased answers.
+These questions are in no way a criticism of the child or a condemnation of the vital role children play in film and TV; without kids on-screen, our world would be dull.
+But surely the system would improve further if every child actor had a mentor who had been through the same experiences as them – a safety net of support not attached to the production or their parents.

 Director: Alex Winter